cheerful/freckle-apidocs/layouts/invoice_customization_fields.md

         currency_code
         : *Optional* **string** of a [Stripe currency code](https://stripe.com/docs/currencies) : The ISO currency code used for this invoice.
-        : Defaults to the value used in a previous invoice for these projects, or "USD" if none is found.
+        : Defaults to the value used in a previous invoice for these projects, or "usd" if none is found.